 William B. deMeza Jr.

-William B. deMeza Jr. is a senior partner in Holland & Knight's Tampa office.
-Mr. deMeza represents employer clients in labor, employment discrimination, minimum wage/overtime, employment contract and OSHA matters throughout the United States.
-Clients have included restaurants, manufacturers, financial institutions, retail stores, government contractors, insurance companies, shipyards and mining companies.
+William B. deMeza Jr. is an attorney in Holland & Knight's Tampa office.
+Mr. deMeza represents employers in labor, employment discrimination, minimum wage/overtime, employment contract, and OSHA matters throughout the United States.
+Clients have included restaurants, manufacturers, financial institutions, technology companies, physicians' groups, retail stores, government contractors, insurance companies, shipyards, and mining companies.

-Mr. deMeza has served as employers' counsel in race, sex, sexual harassment, age, religion, national origin and handicap (disability) employment discrimination charges filed with the United States Equal Employment Opportunity Commission, the Florida Commission on Human Relations, and local EEO agencies.
-He has litigated numerous claims (including class action claims) brought against employer clients under the various federal and Florida discrimination laws.
+Mr. deMeza has served as employers' counsel in race, sex, sexual harassment, age, religion, national origin, and handicap (disability) employment discrimination charges filed with the U.S. Equal Employment Opportunity Commission (EEOC), Florida Commission on Human Relations, and other local EEO agencies.
+He has litigated in court numerous claims (including class-action claims) brought against employer clients under the various federal and Florida discrimination laws.
 He has extensive experience in minimum wage/overtime counseling and litigation, including defense of nationwide "collective action" claims based on improper classification of employees as "exempt" and "off the clock" work in various industries.
-Mr. deMeza also frequently counsels clients about reductions in force ("RIFs") and related issues such as the decisional process and employee selection criteria, severance pay, compliance with the age discrimination, plant closing laws, RIF alternatives, and implementation of the downsizing (including preparation and training of HR and executive personnel).
+Mr. deMeza also frequently counsels clients about layoffs or reductions in force (RIFs) and related issues such as the decisional process and employee selection criteria, severance pay, compliance with the age discrimination and plant closing laws, RIF alternatives, and practical implementation of the downsizing (including preparation and training of human resource and executive personnel).

-A significant segment of Mr. deMeza's practice focuses on advising employers about employee safety and health issues, including their compliance with applicable safety standards and identification of "risk" issues in mergers/acquisitions diligence; those employer clients typically are engaged in manufacturing, construction, energy production and mining.
-He regularly represents clients in contesting citations issued by the Occupational Safety and Mine Safety and Health Commissions.
+A significant segment of Mr. deMeza's practice focuses on advising clients about employee safety and health issues, including the employers' compliance with applicable safety standards, as well as identification of "risk" issues in mergers and acquisitions (M&A) diligence.
+Many of these employer clients are engaged in the manufacturing, construction, energy production, and mining industries.
+Mr. deMeza regularly represents clients in contesting citations issued by the Occupational Safety and Health Administration (OSHA) and Federal Mine Safety and Health Review Commission (FMSHRC).
 For example, he contested the first federal OSHA heat stress citation issued in the glass container industry.

-Mr. deMeza prepares employment contracts and frequently litigates breaches of such contracts and enforcement of noncompetition agreements.
-He develops or reviews clients' personnel policy manuals, employee and supervisor handbooks, employee applications, affirmative action plans, and personnel policies (including drug testing, polygraphing, and AIDS policies) for compliance with OFCCP, EEO, and wage‑and‑hour laws.
+Mr. deMeza prepares employment contracts and frequently litigates breaches of such contracts and enforcement of noncompetition and other restrictive covenant agreements.
+He develops or reviews clients' personnel policy manuals, employee and supervisor handbooks, job applications, affirmative action plans, and personnel policies (including drug testing, polygraphing, and AIDS policies) for compliance with Office of Federal Contract Compliance Programs (OFCCP), EEO, and wage-and-hour laws.

-During law school, he served as Editor in Chief of the Law Review.
-He was a law clerk to the Honorable James M. Sprouse of the United States Court of Appeals for the Fourth Circuit in 1980-1981.
+During law school, he served as editor in chief of the Law Review.
+He was a law clerk to the Honorable James M. Sprouse of the U.S. Court of Appeals for the Fourth Circuit in 1980-1981.

 - University of Toledo College of Law, J.D.